PavanRangani/docs/docs/prd/philanthropy/payment.md

   - Shows hover effect on row with normal cursor.
 Only show the hand cursor on the `Organization name` column.
 - On hover shows vertmore action menu at right side on the row.
   - Vertmore actions: `View Contribution`, `Edit`, `Delete`
-    - On Click on `View Contribution` action,  shows details of that contribution's payment in View dialog. //TODO
+    - On Click on `View Contribution` action,  shows details of that contribution's payment in View dialog.
+[See this](https://drive.google.com/file/d/13Qy88nBGz7ueAO_Qel-YDr_5oy1sFDjs/view?usp=sharing)